 In the Iranian city of Mashhad, between 2000-2001, a serial killer murdered 16 prostitutes.
 Upon capture, Saeed Azimi told the authorities he was doing the work of God, cleaning his home city of vice and moral corruption.
 Many in the country appeared to believe him and rallied against his conviction, turning the case into a national phenomenon.

-Abbasi’s intentions are empathetic and genuine.
+The opposite of sensationalism, Abbasi’s intentions are empathetic and genuine.
 The film begins following a young prostitute on the streets of Mashhad.
 She looks ill, is clearly destitute and wholly desperate for cash.
 When Saeed appears as a punter looking for sex, she follows him and he strangles her before dumping the body and calling the local newspaper to taunt about his exploits.

-When a disgraced female reporter from Tehran pitches up in town, asking questions and wondering if a conspiracy is unfolding in Mashhad, involving the police basically allowing the serial killer to operate because he’s getting rid of society’s undesirables, Rahimi (Zar Amir-Ebrahimi) decides to go undercover to roust the snake from his hiding hole.
+When a disgraced female reporter from Tehran pitches up in town, asking questions and wondering if a conspiracy is unfolding in Mashhad, involving the police basically allowing the serial killer to operate because he’s getting rid of society’s undesirables, Rahimi (Zar Amir-Ebrahimi) decides to go undercover to roust the viper from his hiding hole.

 Excellently performed by the principle leads and featuring a fantastic score by Martin Dirkov, smothering entire scenes in a powerful squall of wailing strings and droning synths, Holy Spider is arguably the most impressive serial-killer movie since David Fincher’s Zodiac (2007).